HygoK67/EZTP/README.md

 # EZTP
-a lite mcdr plugin allows players to teleport to other players
+A lite MCDR plugin allows players to teleport to other players

+try `!!eztp`, that's all